-For the first time in 2026, the PCCS is thrilled to invite you to a brand-new, one-day conference dedicated to managing multimorbidities through a cardiovascular lens, which will be taking place at the International Convention Centre (ICC), Birmingham.
+For the first time in 2026, the PCCS invited healthcare professionals to a brand-new, one-day conference dedicated to managing multimorbidities through a cardiovascular lens.

 As the burden of multimorbidity continues to rise across diverse patient populations, healthcare professionals face growing complexity in managing interwoven chronic conditions.
-This conference brings together leading experts to explore cutting-edge evidence, innovative care models, and collaborative strategies that address the unique challenges at the intersection of cardiovascular disease and multimorbidity.
+This conference aimed to bring together leading experts to explore cutting-edge evidence, innovative care models, and collaborative strategies that address the unique challenges at the intersection of cardiovascular disease and multimorbidity.

 Agenda